MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 **For General Documents:**

-- Include both structured and unstructured documents.
+- create a single model for all variations of a document type including both structured and unstructured documents.
-- One layout per collection (if multiple collections).
+- Label fields relevant to their values for better extraction accuracy.
+    For example, use "supplier_id" for a supplier ID.
+Field names should match the document's language.
 - A minimum of 5 and a maximum of 20 documents per collection (do not exceed this limit).
-- Use different layouts across different collections.

 ### Can a single form-processing model extract information from documents that have different layouts or templates?